Naees/PhysioBuddy/README.md

 3. Commit your changes (`git commit -m 'Add blah blah blah'`)
 4. Push to the branch (`git push origin feature/...`)
 5. Open a Pull Request

-## Awards & Recognition
-- Hopefully we win something in the future.

 *Built for healthcare innovation competitions and hackathons*
 ---